OpenDSA/OpenDSA/RST/en/PIFLA/NFA.rst

 Adding the non-determinism capability to DFAs does not result in any new capability to accept languages.
-The set of languages that can be accepted by a NFA is exactly the same set of languages that can be accepted by a DFA.
+The set of languages that can be accepted by a NFA is exactly the same as the set of languages that can be accepted by a DFA.
 We proved this constructively:
 Every DFA is automatically an NFA without non-determinism, so DFAs obviously cannnot accept languages that NFAs cannot.
 And any NFA can be converted using an algorithm to a DFA.
 So NFAs cannot accept languages that DFAs cannot.

 So, is the NFA a useful concept?
 Why introduce them at all?
 First, it was not obvious at the start that they add no new power in terms of new languages that can be accepted.
+(And sometimes non-determinism makes a functional difference in other contexts.)
 So, we had to work through that to convince ourselves that it is true.
 Second, NFAs tend to be "simpler" to understand than the equivalent DFA.